-Pro-inflammatory cytokines also affect HDL metabolism [93].
-First they decrease the production of Apo A-I, the main protein constituent of HDL.
+Pro-inflammatory cytokines also affect HDL metabolism [48, 49].
+First, they decrease the production of Apo A-I, the main protein constituent of HDL.
 Second, in many tissues pro-inflammatory cytokines decrease the expression of ABCA1 and ABCG1, which will lead to a decrease in the efflux of phospholipids and cholesterol from the cell to HDL.
 Third, pro-inflammatory cytokines decrease the production and activity of LCAT, which will limit the conversion of cholesterol to cholesterol esters in HDL.
 This step is required for the formation of a normal spherical HDL particle and facilitates the ability of HDL to transport cholesterol.
 Fourth, pro-inflammatory cytokines decrease CETP levels, which will decrease the movement of cholesterol from HDL to Apo B containing lipoproteins.
 Pro-inflammatory cytokines decrease the expression of SR-B1 in the liver.
 SR-B1 plays a key role in the uptake of cholesterol from HDL particles into hepatocytes.
-Finally, pro-inflammatory cytokines decrease the expression of ABCG5 and ABCG8 in the liver, which reduces the secretion of cholesterol into the bile, providing more cholesterol for the formation and secretion of VLDL into the circulation.
+Finally, pro-inflammatory cytokines decrease the secretion of cholesterol into the bile, providing more cholesterol for the formation and secretion of VLDL into the circulation.
 Together these changes induced by pro-inflammatory cytokines result in a decrease in reverse cholesterol transport.
 Reverse cholesterol transport plays a key role in preventing cholesterol accumulation in macrophages and thereby reduces atherosclerosis.
-Inflammation also decreases other important functions of HDL, such as its ability to prevent LDL oxidation [94].
+Inflammation also decreases other important functions of HDL, such as its ability to prevent LDL oxidation [50].
 In parallel inflammation increases the oxidation of LDL and the small dense LDL that occurs in patients with diabetes is more susceptible to oxidation.